opengisch/QField-docs/documentation/how-to/advanced-how-tos/qr-codes.en.md

 # QR Codes in QField

 QField can leverage QR codes in multiple ways.
-This page lists a couple of ways in which you can leverage this to easily share your projects and plugins.
+This page lists a couple of ways in which you can easily share your projects and plugins through these.

 ## Projects